5660 Greenwood Plaza Blvd, Suite 445 Greenwood Village, CO 80111

 There is no real difference between naturalization and citizenship.
 Naturalization is the legal process of becoming a citizen of a certain country (in this case, the United States) and citizenship is used to refer to the status of an individual who has completed that process.

-Becoming a U.S. citizen as a foreign national means going through the process of naturalization, submitting your citizenship application, completing the required steps, and taking the Oath of Allegiance to become an official citizen of the United States and enjoy all the rights and privileges that come with that status.
+Becoming a U.S. citizen as a foreign national means going through the process of naturalization, submitting your citizenship application, completing the required steps, and taking the Oath of Allegiance to become an official citizen of the United States and enjoy all the rights and privileges granted to U.S. citizens.

 1. Determine your eligibility for citizenship based on whether or not you meet the requirements (listed above).